IAMSDEVAPRASAD/Systems-Thinking-for-Machines---SPM/README.md

  The things we focus are abstract concepts necessary for a good system design and debugging.
 Btw we are not gonna run around lot of terminologies only just things to get things done.
 When you walk out, you will be a good thinker.
 Lets begin...

 1. Understanding req - what to do ? why to do?
 What to optimize ?
 What to skip ?
-2. observe -> think -> Act
+2. Observe -> Think -> Act
-3. how to think in systems
+3. How to think in systems

 ## 1. Understanding req - What to do ?
 Why to do ?
 What to optimize ?
 What to skip ?